OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 Plots an array variable so that the array elements' indexes are on the x-axis and corresponding elements' values are on the y-axis.
 The time is controlled by the slider above the variable tree.
+Right click the result file in variable browser and select `Enable Time Controls` to enable the slider.
 When an array is present in the model, it has a principal array node in the variable tree.
 To plot this array as an Array Plot, match the principal node.
 The principal node may be expanded into particular array elements.
 To plot a single element in the Time Plot, match the element.